Speakers are listed alphabetically. Please click the arrows for more information about each speaker.

 Director of Quantitative Research, McKinley Capital Management

 Dr. Guerard joined McKinley Capital as Director of Quantitative Research in 2005.
 His passion for global equity markets, along with his academic credentials and broad practitioner experience, make him a valuable member of the McKinley Capital team.
 Dr. Guerard’s focus is on the maintenance and enhancement of the firm’s quantitative capabilities and investment models.
 Prior to joining McKinley Capital, he held a number of senior-level positions including Vice President for Daiwa Securities Trust Co. where he co-managed the Japan Equity Fund with Nobel Prize winner Dr. Harry Markowitz.
-He is also a former adjunct faculty member and faculty member of the Wharton School of the University of Pennsylvania and Rutgers University Graduate School of Management, respectively.
+He is also a former lecturer at the Wharton School of the University of Pennsylvania and faculty member of Rutgers University Graduate School of Management.
 He holds a Ph.D. in Finance from the University of Texas – Austin, an M.S.I.M. in Finance from Georgia Institute of Technology, an M.A. in Economics from the University of Virginia, and an A.B. in Economics from Duke University.

 Assistant Profesor, The University of Chicago Booth School of Business